ttray310/reading-notes-C201/class-01.md

 What is the most important question to answer when designing a Website?
     -What exactly do i want to accomplish

-Why should you use an <h1> element over a <span> element to display a top level heading?
+Why should you use an "<"h1> element over a "<"span> element to display a top level heading?
     -Easier and proper positioning allows of ease of changability What are the benefits of using semantic tags in our HTML?
     -correct semantic markup will benefit SEO, easy to code and manage